gruntwork-io/docs/_docs-sources/pipelines/security/controls.md

 Pipelines dual-repository approach separates infrastructure definitions from infrastructure deployment mechanisms.
 Pipelines requires two repositories —`infrastructure-pipelines`, where deployment workflows are defined and `infrastructure-live`, where infrastructure is defined as code.
 Each repository should have branch protection rules

 To control access to these repositories we recommend creating GitHub teams.
 Write access to the `infrastructure-pipelines` repository should be limited to individuals that already have administrative access to your AWS accounts (see [accessing AWS resources](#accessing-aws-resources)).
 Read and write access to the `infrastructure-live` repository should be granted to any individual who needs to define infrastructure as code.
-See [access control](access-control.md) for more details.
+See [repository access](repository-access.md) for more details.

 Pipelines uses GitHub Actions in both repositories to define workflows.
 Workflows running in `infrastructure-pipelines` deploy infrastructure changes, workflows running in `infrastructure-live` determine what infrastructure needs to be deployed and dispatch deployment jobs to the `infrastructure-pipelines` repository.